hiram64/3D-VoxelDataGenerator/README.md

 ```

 #### Create instance
-create an instance with argumentations to specify which type you want to augment by.
+create an instance with arguments to specify which type you want to augment by.
 ```
 # Some examples